The 12-Piece Travel Wardrobe Capsule

 - Some don’t like to travel with jeans, but I do.
 I find non-distressed styles are appropriate in most places, and are easy to style.
 If weather will be warmer, you may find a slightly relaxed cut that allows some air circulation is more comfortable than skinnies.

 - I’ll usually include a pair of knit pants, either ponte knit in cooler seasons, or stretch crepe when it’s warmer.
 (During seasons when temperatures fluctuate, I’ll often pack both.)

 - A pair of soft trousers.
 For this wardrobe capsule, I’ve chosen grey chinos, which add some lightness to travel outfits, but won’t show dirt quite as quickly as white.
 Navy would also be good choice.

 To get the most out of your travel wardrobe, look for tops that layer well.
 This is key to a creating a travel wardrobe that accommodates a wide range of temperatures.
 Avoid or limit oversized and bulky tops.
 You’ll want to adjust the weight of your tops based on the forecast at your destination(s), but it’s a good idea to allow for temperatures either 20F/6C above or 20F/6C below averages.

 - I’ve included two tees and two blouses, but you can adjust based on your preferences.
 One thing I’ve finally figured out is that when temperatures are too warm to layer, tops with color or pattern add a bit of visual interest and help the outfit look more “finished.”

 - I’ve included three sweaters.
 One cardigan that can be worn either open as a top layer or buttoned up as a mid-layer.
 Two pullovers, which should be able to layer over the tees and shirts.
 Merino wool is an excellent choice for most travel, as it’s lightweight, comfortable in a range of temperatures, and doesn’t pick up odors.
 I usually pack at least one cashmere sweater during the Spring in case of chillier days.

 - A lightweight blazer or jacket can add some structure and/or visual interest.
-This one (also available in Plus) would fit underneath a raincoat or other outerwear if needed.
+This one (similar) would fit underneath a raincoat or other outerwear if needed.